 A catalogue of our past workshops, including links to recordings and resources.

-To prepare for a hybrid curriculum next year, we offer resources to support online pedagogies that center student well-being and equitable and inclusive practices, active learning, and a critical engagement with digital platforms and technologies.
+The Teaching & Learning Lab offers resources to support online and hybrid pedagogies that center student well-being and equitable and inclusive practices, active learning, and a critical engagement with digital platforms and technologies.
 Workshop recordings, a remote teaching statement of values, and other resources may be accessed on this page.

 LEGACY OF DIVERSITY